Here’s What Remote Workers Should Know About RDP Security

 What is RDP?

-It’s an extremely useful tool that also has the potential to be misused by cybercriminals if you don’t properly secure your device.
+It’s an extremely useful tool, but if you don’t properly secure your device, cybercriminals can misuse it.

 How does RDP work?